cesarombredane/Weather-Classification/README.md

 -> Otherwise, if the output of `python -- version` is already 3.10.8, you can continue with the following commands :

+3. Have to download all the packages requirements :
 - `python3 -m pip install -r requirements.txt`

+4. And finally have to run it :
 - `python3 Weather_Classification_TP.py`

 # run docker